melosaiyan/react_mernstack_local/README.md

 `docker-compose up web`

+NOTE: If running on a remote server, update the `docker-compose.yml` file and update environment variables!

 This project can be run with just Docker as well (may need to verify if port 4000 needs exposed)

 `docker build -t mernstack:dev .`

 Then create a new node instance (the -v option mounts to local codebase and the -e option checks for any changes to codebase; ideal for development.
 Leave both options out if just wanting a regular container):

-`docker run -it --rm  -v ${PWD}:/app -v /app/node_modules -p 3000:3000 -e CHOKIDAR_USEPOLLING=true mernstack:dev`
+`docker run -it --rm  -v ${PWD}:/app -v /app/node_modules -p 3000:3000 -e CHOKIDAR_USEPOLLING=true -e REACT_APP_MONGO_URL=mongodb://mongo:27017 - e REACT_APP_HOSTNAME=http://localhost:4000 mernstack:dev`

 ### Standard edition

-To run with just node, update `backend/database/db.tsx` to use `localhost` or an IP address.
-Have a mongodb instance running (local install or docker container), then run the following command:
+To run with just node, set environment variables for `REACT_APP_MONGO_DB` and `REACT_APP_HOSTNAME` to match the environment you're in (e.g. in a linux system, do `export REACT_APP_HOSTNAME=https://localhost:4000 && export REACT_APP_MONGO_DB=mongodb://mongo:27017`; in Windows, search for `Edit Environment Variables` and add variable and value).
+After having a mongodb instance running (local install or docker container), then run the following command:

 `npm run node-app`

+### TODOs

+* Find easy way to set environment variables for standard node.js deployment (use .env file?)
+* Add HTTPS support (works in Openshift without changing code)

 # Standard React README info